Green Building Main Page

 - Increase the value of their home, and save on utility costs

 Green Building Solutions:

-LEED Certification was not the primary focus of the Ryan family when they first met with M.T.N Architects.
+LEED Certification was not the primary focus of the Ryan family when they first met with M.T.N Design.
 Their original goals centered around the look and feel of their mountain-style home.

 Even after starting a bit late in their planning, the Ryan's were able to keep the original design for their three-story 3,000sq.ft.+ hybrid log home and still push toward certification.
 It became the first authentic log home to achieve LEED Platinum certification.

 - Build a unique, custom log or timber home

 - Incorporate green building solutions that match your green goals and custom design

 - Scope out potential cost saving solutions that can increase the value of your home